 White recycled glass countertops are an option for a contemporary, modern design.
-White glass countertops will have flecks of colorful glass in them, but white and neutral flecks is an option!
-Yes, glass countertops are durable despite the name making it sound delicate, although they can scratch.
+White countertops made out of glass will have flecks of colorful or neutral flecks in them!
+Yes, glass countertops are indeed durable despite the name making it sound delicate, although they can scratch.
 They do not need a sealer.

-White recycled glass countertops range in price, but on average they are less expensive than granite or quartz.
+White recycled glass countertops range in price, but on average they are considered on the affordable end, and certainly less expensive than granite or quartz.

-9. Sintered Stone , or Ultra Compact Surfaces
+9. A “New” Kind of White Countertop: Sintered Stone, or Ultra Compact Surfaces

 What the heck is sintered stone?
 Although not commonly well known currently, you can get used to the term because it’s rising in popularity.
 If you’ve heard of Neolith and Dekton Countertops – then you actually are familiar!
 Both of those are the names of the two most popular brands that produce sintered stone countertops.